Self-awareness is a skill that anyone can learn to improve with the right exercises and habits.

 Specifically, mindfulness meditation is one of the best ways to learn more about how your thoughts work.
 When you practice watching and observing our thoughts without attaching to them or thinking about them, you begin to realize a powerful idea: You are not your thoughts.

 All too often we lack self-awareness because we’re actually thinking too much.
-We easily become lost in our thoughts, assuming they’re true or worth engaging with simply because our mind decided to throw them at us.
+We easily become lost in our thoughts, assuming they’re true or worth engaging with simply because our minds decided to throw them at us.

 A regular mindfulness practice will open your eyes to how the thinking mind works and how much more there is to you than the mere content of your thoughts.